charly/nexter/README.md

 [![Gem Version](https://badge.fury.io/rb/nexter.png)](http://badge.fury.io/rb/nexter)
 [![Build Status](https://travis-ci.org/charly/nexter.png?branch=master)](https://travis-ci.org/charly/nexter)

 What is Nexter ?
 A misspelled tv show or a killer feature ?
 Not sure but it wraps your ActiveRecord model with an ordered scope and consistently cuts out the _next_ and _previous_ records.
-It also works with associations & nested columns : `order("books.genre, authors.name, published_at desc")`
+It also works with associations & nested columns : `Book.order("books.genre, authors.name, published_at desc")`

 ## Installation